forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 ## Problem

-During the hackathon we takled a **parking availability** problem that was stated as follows:
+During the hackathon we tackled a **parking availability** problem that was stated as follows:

 > As a customer I want to search for parking in a specific area and get insight if there are spaces available?
 Show our customers parking prediction per street/area using our transaction history.

-The first solution that poped up in our technology driven minds was Machine Learning.
+The first solution that popped up in our technology driven minds was Machine Learning.

 ## Machine Learning
 What do we know about Machine Learning?